google/clusterfuzz/docs/using-clusterfuzz/advanced-features/structured_logs.md

 # Structured Logs

-This document describes the structured logging technique implemented in ClusterFuzz to increase observability and which fields are available in each execution context.
+This document describes the structured logging technique implemented in ClusterFuzz to increase observability, and the fields available in each execution context.

 - TOC
 {:toc}